xTrayambak/lucem/README.md

 The package names are similar for other distributions.

-Run the following commands to compile Lucem.
+Run the following command to compile Lucem.
 ```command
 $ nimble install https://github.com/xTrayambak/lucem
 ```